 The best way to find out if chess is good for kids is by trying it yourself.
 Classover has hundreds of students online learning chess while having fun with peers.
 Feel free to try out our free trial classes and see if it brings positive influence on your kids.
-With over 200 certified instructor, your kids can learn from masters of chess for only $10 a class.
+With over 200 certified instructor, your kids can learn from masters of chess for an affordable price to participate into the class.

 Please fill out the form below for a free trial class.

 Why is Chess Good For Kids？